ShadowGuy01234/Classifi/README.md

+---

-# ClassiFi: AI-Based Document Classification System
+# ClassiFi: ML-Based Document Classification System

-ClassiFi is an AI-powered document classification system designed to automate and streamline the organization of documents.
-Built using Node.js for the backend, Express.js for the server, and a customizable Python AI model, ClassiFi makes it easy to classify and organize large sets of documents across various industries.
+ClassiFi is an ML-powered document classification system designed to automate and streamline the organization of documents.
+Built using Node.js for the backend, Express.js for the server, and a customizable Python ML model, ClassiFi makes it easy to classify and organize large sets of documents across various industries.

 ---